 (3) Percentage leased is expressed as a percentage of rentable commercial square feet occupied or subject to a lease.
 Residential percentage leased is expressed as a percentage of units occupied or subject to a lease.

-(5) We own a noncontrolling interest in this property.
+(4) We own the controlling interest in this property.

 (6) All or a portion of this property is encumbered by a mortgage loan.

 (7) All or a portion of this property is owned pursuant to a ground lease.